roots/wp-password-bcrypt/README.md

 **Why aren't you using the password_compat library so this works back to PHP 5.3.7?**

 The [password_compact](https://github.com/ircmaxell/password_compat) library is great if you really need it.
-But the Roots team adovates using supported versions of PHP which of now (March 2016) is 5.5 and above.
+But the Roots team advocates using supported versions of PHP which of now (March 2016) is 5.5 and above.
 Part of security is using a version of PHP that still gets security patches so we won't actively do something to support old unsupported versions of PHP.

 **Why doesn't this plugin show up in the admin?**